yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?
-A ndk app does one job which is running caffe2 in real-time
+It does one job: run image classification (SqueezeNet) using caffe2 with real-time camera.

-# Which parts are written in cpp?
+# Which parts are in cpp?
-In cpp:

-<1> native camera (I borrowed source code from google ndk camera sample, see below)
+<1> native camera (source code from google ndk camera sample, see below)

 <2> opencv (for image processing)

 <3> caffe2 (for image classification)

-# There is app created in java, why redo it in cpp?
+# There is app created in java or java/cpp, why redo it?
-<1> I am a complete newbie in java and android development.

-<2> both opencv and caffe2 are written in cpp.

-<3> if you ask me to write a real-time app, I prefer c/c++ to java.
+I want to eliminate java code as much as possible, not because I am against java.
+It is because cpp code is better for real-time app, and intensive computation like caffe.

 # Why real-time?
 Some folks would love to see caffe results immediately, or better, in real-time.